coderefinery/github-without-command-line/_episodes/01-basics.md

 - **Branch:** independent development line, often we call the main development line `master`
 - **Tag:** like a sticky note that you attach to a particular commit (e.g. `phd-printed` or `paper-submitted`)
 - **Cloning:** copying the whole repository to your laptop - the first time
-- **Forking:** taking a copy of a repository (which is typically not yours) - the copy stays on GitHub and you can make changes to the copy
+- **Forking:** taking a copy of a repository (which is typically not yours) - your copy (fork) stays on GitHub and you can make changes to your copy

 ### Interesting repositories to explore these concepts